Courage is not the lack of fear, but rather, it is what enables us to do the very thing that frightens us.

 I believe we can call this true courage — the courage to create.
 And somewhere deep inside, we all know we can find it.
 The key is choice, continued choice, the choice to press on until our heart is fully open, and we unlock the power of our potential for all to see.

-This article was originally published in the Summer 2018 issue of Brain World Magazine.
+This article was first published in the Brain World Magazine’s Summer 2018 issue.

 - How To Make The Hard Choices: An Interview with Dr. Ruth Chang